d-lynch95/CPH-calculator/README.md

 ### Existing Features

-- __Navigation Bar__
+- __Header__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery, Itinerary and Contact us page.
-The nav bar on each page is the exact same to allow for ease of navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section clearly shows the  company logo allowing users to instantly recognise the brand.
+The header also includes a title clearly displaying that the website is a "Pay calculator"

 ![Nav Bar](media/nav.webp)